vinhqlecp/competitive_programming/README.md

 #### 1.1.3 Array of Booleans
 * If our array needs only to contain Boolean values (1/true and 0/false), we can use an alternative data structure other than a plain array—a C++ STL bitset (Java BitSet). <br>
 * However if our array of Booleans is small (not more than 62 Booleans), it is beneficial to use bitmask data structure. <br>

+#### 1.1.4 Sorting & Searching
+It is appropriate to discuss two operations commonly performed on arrays: Sorting and Searching. <br>

 ## 2. Non-Linear DS with Built-in Libraries
 ## 3. DS with Our Own Libraries